 In connection with the previous post entitled, “Science is Important”, I thought I’d jot down our family’s “top favourites” for science for the grades 4/5 – 12 levels since I do get asked this from time to time.

 Personally for my own family, I do incorporate a lot of things that I’ve either developed or organized from “wherever” including my own life as a student years ago.
 I have not yet published science curriculum for these junior/upper grades and for some of these topics, I have no future plans to do so.

 Full Disclosure: We used to sell some of the Pearson Education titles mentioned below however, only have 2 items leftover from that series and all of their titles listed below are NOT in stock and we cannot get any more of them.
-The titles below all represent either books that we do no longer sell OR they represent curriculum which we have never carried in our product-line so we will not be getting any compensation for telling you about these.
+The titles below all represent either books that we do no longer sell OR they represent curriculum which we have never carried in our product-line.
 We like these personally as a family.

 Pearson Education Prentice Hall Science Explorer Series (e.g. Earth’s Waters) – There are life science titles, earth science titles, and physical science titles (which includes chemistry).
 They are full-colour, thin hard-cover, straight-forward, pleasant layout/font/graphics, comprehensive textbooks.
 The majority of the lessons in most textbooks of this series are presented very well for grades 4 (advanced) to grade 10 levels.
 You might have a challenge finding these but they might be offered as “used” somewhere.